kenatiod/MUT/UMU Text Only.md

 **"We can only see a short distance ahead, but we can see plenty there that needs to be done."** ~ Alan Turing

-Welcome to the cutting-edge Artificial Intelligence - Development, Evaluation and Laboratory (AI-DEAL) at Semparic Systems Inc. Here, brilliant researchers are working on the frontiers of machine intelligence and language understanding.
+Welcome to the cutting-edge Artificial Intelligence - Development, Eval and Laboratory (AI-DEAL) at Semparic Systems Inc. Here, brilliant researchers are working on the frontiers of machine intelligence and language understanding.

 Two of these researchers include Anh, a top computational linguist with a philosophical bent.
 Her eyes sparkle with curiosity as she pores over the latest neural network architectures, always questioning the deeper implications for cognition and meaning.